 Uniting passion with lifelong purpose.

-According to the U.S. Department of Labor, social work employment is expected to increase through 2026.
-The aging baby boom generation is driving the demand for gerontology social workers.
-Likewise, the need for social workers specializing in children and family, school social workers, substance abuse and medical and public health is projected to rise.
-Social Work jobs are projected to have a 16% growth rate –more than double the 7% employment growth that is projected for all occupations from 2016 to 2026.
+According to the U.S. Department of Labor, social work employment is expected to increase through 2029.
+The aging baby boom generation is driving the demand for social workers.
+Likewise, the need for social workers specializing in children and family, school social workers, substance abuse, mental health, and healthcare is projected to rise.
+Social Work jobs are projected to have an average 13% growth rate –faster than the average growth that is projected for all occupations from 2019 to 2029.

 Graduates of the Simmons School of Social Work are among the most prepared and sought-after professionals ready to meet these needs.